dot-legal/reference/v1/forms/general/amendment.md

 By inserting the following new sections:

 * `Section 14.4 (Payment Disputes) after the existing Section 14.3 (Late Payments):`
   * `14.4 Payment Disputes.
 In the event of a payment dispute, the parties will try to settle the dispute in good faith.
-If the dispute is not resolved in 10 business days, either party may refer the dispute to arbitration pursuant to Section 22.4.`
+If the dispute is not resolved in 10 business days, either Party may refer the dispute to arbitration pursuant to Section 22.4 (Arbitration).`

 ### Deletions